 Are Mexican liveaboards the best in the world?

 Customer service on all vessels mentioned are second to none.
-Some boats are more luxurious than others; The Vortex is the newest addition and is even complete with helipad!
-So if you like luxury, this is definitely for you.
-But all boats have a lot to offer; the Quino el Guardian is a vessel that takes scientific research groups where passengers are allowed to join in and learn about research.
+Some boats are more luxurious than others, but all boats have a lot to offer.
+The Quino el Guardian is a vessel that takes scientific research groups where passengers are allowed to join in and learn about research.
 It is a hugely rewarding experience for those who are interested in marine biology and learning about the animals they are diving with.

-So do your research, read your reviews and ask for advice on the GTS Facebook page.
+So do your research, read your reviews and ask for advice on the GTS Facebook group.
 They all have their different quirks suited to what you want from your trip.
 You can also talk to our friends at Dive Ninjas who offer scuba expeditions all around Mexico (they also took all these awesome pictures).
+But before you do anything sign up to our GTS discount membership and get 5% off your liveaboard in Mexico!